zizabasil/pocketlife/README.md

+This is only a readme repository for the Pocket Life App.

 # Pocket Life

 Welcome to your daily dose of inspiration and reflection!
 This app brings you a new Bible verse each day that you can reflect, easily set as a favorite or share with friends.